reshalfahsi/gpt2chat/README.md

             How can I improve my English skills?
         </td>
         <td><p>
-            To improve your English skills, try the following:

-            1. Learn the language: Start by learning the language from a book, magazine, or online newspaper, and gradually increase your English skills as you become more familiar with the language.

-            2. Use an English tutor: An English tutor can help you improve your English skills by providing practical advice and guidance.
-They can help you learn basic vocabulary, grammar, and basic vocabulary, as well as provide a support system to help you practice in English.

-            3. Study vocabulary: Spend time studying in English, such as practicing with English
+            To improve your English skills, try the following:<br><br>1.
+Learn the language: Start by learning the language from a book, magazine, or online newspaper, and gradually increase your English skills as you become more familiar with the language.<br><br>2.
+Use an English tutor: An English tutor can help you improve your English skills by providing practical advice and guidance.
+They can help you learn basic vocabulary, grammar, and basic vocabulary, as well as provide a support system to help you practice in English.<br><br>3.
+Study vocabulary: Spend time studying in English, such as practicing with English
         </p></td>
     </tr>
 </table>